Cornell University is committed to the protection of youth participating in University-sponsored programs and camps.

 - Use the standardized forms developed regarding parental consent, medical issues, injury reports, etc., to insure compliance.

 - Complete the Risk Management checklist available from our office: Checklist

-- Review the Minors on Campus Guidelines: Protecting Minors at Cornell General Guidelines
+- Review the Protecting Minors at Cornell General Guidelines

 We can provide additional guidance on program-specific practices.
 Please contact our office for additional information.

 If you are discussing the potential to run such a program or camp in the future, at least three months in advance of your program or camp you should follow the steps above to ensure timely processing of the necessary paperwork by the appropriate State agencies.
 Failure to obtain a permit may have legal consequences for your program or camp, as well as affecting any available insurance coverage.
 Your prompt and thoughtful attention to this matter is required to protect all involved in your program or camp.

 Please contact us if you would like to discuss a specific question or issue

 395 Pine Tree Road, Suite 210, Ithaca, NY 14850